Kitchen Unit Converter

 And the most useful densities: flour ~125 g/cup, sugar ~200 g/cup, butter ~227 g/cup, milk ~245 g/cup.

-The American system uses nested volumetric measurements: 1 cup = 16 tablespoons = 48 teaspoons.
-It's convenient because you don't need a scale — just measuring cups.
+The US system uses nested volumetric measurements: 1 cup = 16 tablespoons = 48 teaspoons.
+It's practical because you don't need a scale — just measuring cups.

-But be careful: American "cups" (236 ml) are different from British imperial cups (284 ml).
-This converter uses American cups, which are the standard in most online recipes.
+But watch out: US "cups" (236 ml) are different from British Imperial cups (284 ml).
+This converter uses US cups, which are the standard in most online recipes.

 Questions fréquentes

-It's precise to within ±5% for common ingredients.
-Density can vary slightly based on brand, temperature, or how packed it is (packed flour weighs more than sifted flour).
+It is accurate within ±5% for common ingredients.
+Density can vary slightly depending on the brand, temperature, or how it's packed (packed flour weighs more than sifted flour).

-Use this converter to get the weight in grams, then weigh it with a kitchen scale.
-It's more precise than any visual estimation.
+Use this converter to get the weight in grams, then use a kitchen scale.
+It's more accurate than any visual estimation.
 A kitchen scale costs less than $10 and is a game-changer for baking.

 Practically.
 A French "cuillère à soupe" is ~15 ml (like a US tablespoon).
 A "cuillère à café" is ~5 ml (like a US teaspoon).
 The difference is negligible for cooking.